otrv4/otrv4/otrv4.md

 This section describes how each participant will use the Double Ratchet algorithm to exchange [data messages](#data-message).
 The Double Ratchet is initialized with the shared secret established in the DAKE.
-Detailed validation and processing of each data message is described in the [section on receiving encrypted data messages](#receiving-an-encrypted-data-message).
+Detailed validation and processing of each data message is described in the [receiving encrypted data messages](#receiving-an-encrypted-data-message) section.

 A message with an empty human-readable part (the plaintext is of zero length, or starts with a NULL) is a "heartbeat" message.
 This message is useful for key